 Also of interest is that Riverton has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Riverton citizens is substantially higher than the typical US community, as 32.24% of adults in Riverton have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Riverton citizens is substantially higher than the typical US community, as 32.24% of adults in Riverton have at least a bachelor's degree.

 The per capita income in Riverton in 2010 was $31,466, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,864 for a family of four.